harvard-dce/mh-opsworks/README.analytics.md

   * nginx acting as a reverse proxy to both Kibana and Elasticsearch.
 The proxy listens on both 80 & 443, but all traffic is forced to https and HTTP Basic auth is required.
-  * a MH user action harvester script that fetches events from the engage node every 2 minutes.
+  * a useraction harvester script that fetches events from the engage node every 2 minutes.
 * There will also be a "stack-name-user-actions" SQS queue created.
   The harvester script uses this queue to feed events to logstash.